ferrelltan/MktA-Project/index.md

 In this analysis, we want to determine how accurate we can predict whether a given reddit post is a selftext post.
 To do so, we will need to inspect the feature itself.
 This target feature, 'is_self' is a binary variable that denotes whether a post is a 'selftext'; that is, a post that consists only of text with no external links or images attached.
 We will use this as the target of our classifier, using the other features scraped.

+Determining whether a user post is selftext or a link is a way to identify where discussions are taking place in the subreddits, allowing us to locate potential subreddits with high user engagement.
+That is not to say that non-selftext posts don't yield as much discussion; rather, selftext posts are more often than not an indicator of user-generated content and more intensive discussions compared to the countless social media-like posts (i.e. a meme).
+Selftext posts can range from complaints, discussions and remarks that may prove to be useful for organizations looking for customer or community input.

+# Data Preprocessing

 Firstly, we will remove some features we don't require:

 The 'url' column is redundant as it is already fulfilled by the 'is_self' column, which describes whether a post is a self-text post or has a url attached to it.
 Nevertheless, it is useful for further dives into where reddit posts link to.
 The 'title' feature is also removed, as it contains only the title of the post.
 Alternatively, we can use a word count method to capture the length of the title, but I opted not to include that since I will be doing so for the 'body' feature (see below).
 However, I can see how it may actually be a useful feature since post titles act in a similar manner to video or article titles - maybe via a 'clickbait' style.